Innovation Workshop at BAM

-To fight #Coronavirus the world urgently needs effective and safe diagnostics, treatments and vaccines.
-The EU is organising a #Global Response pledging effort to finance life-saving solutions. #BioCombs4Nanofibers joins the marathon to spread the word:
+To fight #Coronavirus, opens an external URL in a new window the world urgently needs effective and safe diagnostics, treatments and vaccines.
+The EU is organising a #Global Response, opens an external URL in a new window pledging effort to finance life-saving solutions. #BioCombs4Nanofibers, opens an external URL in a new window joins the marathon to spread the word:

 Short video published